 Sports injuries one always hopes should be short termed and resolve after a few weeks or months with a bit of self care and exercises but there are some sports injuries which seem trivial at the time and should clear up with a bit of rest and massage and a few exercises Communication, discussion, reading, attending conferences, asking, discussions.
-Hamstring injuries require precise rehabilitation management to each person, athlete and sport.
+Hamstring injuries require

 The Agony of hamstring injury is real and each sport with have unique hamstring injuries each rehabilitation management bespoke for that sports requirements.